Our services are a special time spent in music and God's Word.

 Our Sunday mornings feel a bit like a family reunion.
-There are kids of all ages running around, young and old interacting, and an eagerness to linger and visit.
-There is usually a crowd of people still visiting forty-five minutes after the service has ended.
+There are kids of all ages, young and old, and an eagerness to linger and visit outside after the service, while practicing physical distancing.
 We do not have a dress code; you'll see a range of casual dress to more formal attire.

 Our church is beautifully inter-generational, and this is reflected in our music.
 We like to sing one another’s songs.
 The one thing that unites our various musical styles is that they are all teaching us truths from God’s Word.
 At MABC, we like to say that the most important instrument is the voice of the congregation.
 Our musicians serve the congregation so that we can sing God’s Word to one another as we praise our God.
 Our music teams are typically made up of someone on percussion, keys, guitar, bass, a lead and supporting vocalist and an accent musician (e.g. violin, trumpet, clarinet).